 Market and Competition

 Established in 2011, the Public Authority for Consumer Protection (PACP) is charged with monitoring market prices and censuring unlawful increases by private companies.
-This means that the state is a key player in setting and controlling prices, as illustrated by administered prices and subsidies on selected fuels, water, electricity, wheat and flour.
+This means the state is a key player in setting and controlling prices, as illustrated by administered prices and subsidies on selected fuels, water, electricity, wheat and flour.

 Market organization